v4ires/iotdsm-services/README.md

 ### Installing

-To install IoTDSM, merely compile the project with the command:
+To install IoTDSM, compile the project with the command:

 ```bash
 #Compile the project with all dependencies disregarding the execution of tests